manuel-192/m-m/Source/remirror-arch/README.md

 - Configuration file <b>/etc/remirror-arch.conf</b> may contain remirror-arch options.
 - Option -c supports both country codes (like DE) and country names (like Germany).
 - Option -l lists supported country codes and names.
+- Specific mirrors can be excluded with option -x.